twitchax/blog/source/Azure-PowerShell-2018/index.md

 * "it seems like Azure CLI is the thing everything is always used."
 * "I'm not even sure if Azure PowerShell exists anymore"
 * "I use Azure CLI because that's what the docs tell me to use"
 * "there are many things that seemed to cause it to be installed"

-## Customer Summary

 ## Next Steps